mbustama/NuOscProbExact/README.md

 hamiltonian_matter(h_vacuum, VCC)
 ```

-In the example below, we set the matter potential to `VCC_EARTH_CRUST`, which is computed using the electron density of the crust of the Earth, and is read from the `globaldefs`.
+In the example below, we set the matter potential to `VCC_EARTH_CRUST`, which is computed using the electron density of the crust of the Earth, and is read from `globaldefs`.
 ```python
 import oscprob3nu
 import hamiltonians3nu